Acceptance Devices | PAX A77 Terminal User Guide

 .
 A message appears, confirming that the terminal is being powered off.

-Using Default Passwords on the PAX Terminal
+Default Passwords for the PAX Terminal

 Settings password